 Ciccarone’s interest in the relationship between painting and the moving image is reflected in the strong cinematic narrative that runs through her work and her approach to each series of paintings, which begins with a storyboard mapped out in pencil by the artist.
 Ciccarone has worked alongside film director Kasimir Burgess, variously as art director, producer and conceptual artist, contributing to four short films, music videos and the feature length film Fell.

 Born in Melbourne in 1967, Julia Ciccarone completed a Bachelor of Fine Arts at the Victorian College of the Arts in 1988.
 Julia lived and worked in Italy as the recipient of the Verdaccio Studio awarded by the Visual Arts & Crafts Board of the Australia Council.
-She has completed a number of commissioned portraits in recent years and exhibited in the 2013 Archibald Prize.
+She has completed a number of commissioned portraits in recent years and was a finalist in the 2013 & 2021 Archibald Prize, winning the ANZ People’s Choice Award in 2021.
 In 2014 the artist was a finalist in the Sir John Sulman Prize, The Waterhouse Natural Science Art Prize and semi-finalist in the Doug Moran National Portrait Prize.
+Julia Ciccarone’s work has appeared in a number of public exhibitions, most recently with an immersive installation in Melbourne Now at The Ian Potter Centre: NGV Australia (2023).

 Julia currently lives and works in Melbourne.